Davis Bitton: Biography

 Bitton was raised in the area of Blackfoot, Idaho.
 He started playing piano at age six and was a talented pianist.
 After two years at Brigham Young University (BYU), he served as an LDS missionary in France where he edited the church's L'Etoile periodical.
 While on his LDS mission he performed on the piano to assist in proselyting.
 He then served in the United States Army during the Korean War.
 Bitton returned to BYU where he was president of his Phi Alpha Theta chapter.
 While president of the Phi Alpha Theta chapter at BYU he invited Arrington to address the spring banquet.
 Arrington also wrote a letter of recommendation for Bitton during this time.
 He graduated in 1956 from BYU with a BA in history.
 Afterward, he studied at Princeton University; there he received a M.A. in 1958 and earned his Ph.D. in French History in 1961.

 Bitton was a professor of history at the University of Texas at Austin until 1961 when he started teaching at the University of California, Santa Barbara.
 He then joined the University of Utah faculty in 1966 where he taught for 29 years until his retirement in 1995.
-Coming out of retirement, from 2005–2006 Bitton was a visiting professor at Brigham Young University Hawaii.
+Coming out of retirement, from 2005 to 2006 Bitton was a visiting professor at Brigham Young University Hawaii.

-He was an original member and founder of the Mormon History Association in 1965 and he served as president from 1971–1972.
-Bitton served as an official Assistant Church Historian to Leonard J. Arrington from 1972–1982.
+He was an original member and founder of the Mormon History Association in 1965 and he served as president from 1971 to 1972.
+Bitton served as an official Assistant Church Historian to Leonard J. Arrington from 1972 to 1982.
 Bitton referred to this time as "Camelot", an exciting time of unprecedented development of new Mormon historical research.
 Bitton published several works with Arrington.
 With Arrington's help, Bitton was appointed as a consultant for BYU to the newly created Joseph Fielding Smith Institute with an honorarium of $1,000 per year.
 However, this position only lasted two years before it was terminated.

 Bitton married his wife Joan in 1984, and later in life they served together as guides on Temple Square for five years.
 He died at the age of 77 in Salt Lake City.